top of page

 and whispered to the Trickling Brook

-and all his relatives, “Water is life.
+and all his relatives,

-We are all connected, we are all related,
+We are All connected, we are All related,

 all my relations.”